-No joke, 5% of the nation’s population is responsible for 50% of annual healthcare spending, according to the National Institute for Healthcare.
-This seems absurd, but can be explained by the solutions, or lack thereof, for high-need patients.
+According to the National Institute of Healthcare, 5% of the country’s population is responsible for $1.4 trillion in spending.
+This seems out of hand, but can be explained by the solutions, or lack thereof, for high-need patients.

-The NIH also noted that there were varying levels of success between groups with the same medical issues, and that this success was not necessarily correlated with cost.
-There were some groups with low costs that had higher success rates than the other similarly afflicted groups with higher costs.
+The NIH noted that there were varying levels of success among groups with the same medical issues, and that the success of treatment was not necessarily correlated with cost.
+There were some groups with low costs that had higher success rates than other similarly afflicted groups with higher costs.

 This finding is the purpose of the Peterson Group’s new research into insurance plan solutions.
 The fact that these high-cost patients are not having better results even with sky-high prices is a huge problem in US healthcare.

 It means that there needs to be a significant overhaul in the distribution of insurance coverage, the cost of healthcare, and the plan choices made by everyone seeking insurance.
 “What we want to do is find those programs that do it better, both from an outcome and cost standing … and spread those features across the country,” said Jeffrey Selberg, executive director of the Peterson Center.

 This starts at Harvard T.H.
 Chan School of Public Health, where experts will be assessing what each studied individual’s payments actually funded in terms of care, and how much waste was preventable in each case.

 The Institute of Medicine will then study the models of providing care to high-need patients, and the barriers that can negatively impact treatment.